 - 1) Additional Funding - a) The Funding and Benefits Policy states: - "1.
 If the amortization period is greater than 30 years, the actuary will recommend the single contribution rate increase that can reasonably expect to fully amortize the UAAL over a closed 30-year period effective July 1, following the next regular legislative session. - 2.
-If the amortization period is less than 30 years, but greater than 0, and it is projected to continue to decline over the remainder of the closed period, the actuary will not recommend a change in the statutory contribution rates.

-- 3. If the amortization period is less than 30 years, but has increased over prior valuations and is projected to continue to grow, the actuary will recommend a contribution rate increase that is reasonably expected to reverse the recent trend and reestablish a closed amortization period equal to that of the last valuation." - 2) Analysis: The amortization period as of July 1, 2017 is 22 years based on actuarial assets and 23 years based on market assets.
+If the amortization period is less than 30 years, but greater than 0, and it is projected to continue to decline over the remainder of the closed period, the actuary will not recommend a change in the statutory contribution rates. - 3.
+If the amortization period is less than 30 years, but has increased over prior valuations and is projected to continue to grow, the actuary will recommend a contribution rate increase that is reasonably expected to reverse the recent trend and reestablish a closed amortization period equal to that of the last valuation." - 2) Analysis: The amortization period as of July 1, 2018 is 31 years based on actuarial assets and 29 years based on market assets.
 Assuming experience follows the actuarial assumptions, the amortization period is projected to decline.
-Therefore additional funding is not necessary at this time.